knysti/xamarin-course/README.markdown

 # Learn Xamarin for free at e-conomic's Code Academy

 Interested in learning how to build cross-platform apps for iOS and Android using Xamarin?
 Look no further.
 This fall e-conomic will host a weekly class, where you can come and learn together with full time developers, that want to learn as well.
 We will create a space in e-conomic's development department where you have the time to learn, and where you can get help and feedback, in a nice environment in central Copenhagen.
-The course is designed in a way that makes it easy for you to convert your effort into ETCS points at your own university.

 ## What will we be doing?
 * Watch some online videos